5000 Eyes: Mapping the Universe with DESI

 Run Time: 25 minutes Recommended for ages 6 and up

-Sunstruck Explore the sun in all its glory in this planetarium show.
+Explore the sun in all its glory in this planetarium show.
 Sunstruck takes us on a journey to discover the wonders of our magnificent sun and investigate how our star has supported life on Earth for millennia.
 Travel back in time to experience the birth of our Sun and solar system.
 Discover how the Sun came to support life, how it threatens life as we know it, and how its energy will one day fade away.

 Run Time: 30 minutes Recommended for ages 8 and up

-Teenager's Guide to the Galaxy Created and hosted by cosmically curious teenagers from urban Milwaukee schools, this unique cosmic experience will take you on a dynamic journey across the universe and through time.
+Created and hosted by cosmically curious teenagers from urban Milwaukee schools, this unique cosmic experience will take you on a dynamic journey across the universe and through time.
 Explore the origins and fate of the universe, black holes and our Sun.
 Witness stunning full dome animations video scripted, story boarded and narrated by our inspiring young adults.

-Run Time 30 minutes Recommended for all ages
+Run Time: 30 minutes Recommended for all ages

 Run Time: 20 minutes Recommended for grades K - 4

-Two Small Pieces of Glass A fulldome show that follows two students as they interact with an astronomer at a local star party.
+A fulldome show that follows two students as they interact with an astronomer at a local star party.
 Along the way, the students learn the history of the telescope from Galileo’s modifications to a child’s spyglass — using two small pieces of glass — to the launch of the NASA/ESA Hubble Space Telescope and the future of astronomy.

 Run Time: 25 minutes Recommended for ages 8 and up

-Finally, in the 20th century with the advent of rockets, it became possible to go above the earth’s atmosphere and observe X-ray and gamma ray radiation, the marks of the hot and violent Universe.
-But it is not only light that can give us information about the cosmos.
+For thousands of years humans observed the light coming from the night sky with their eyes.
+In the beginning of the 17th century, the invention of the telescope by Galileo revolutionized our knowledge of the Universe.
+In the 20th century with the advent of rockets, it became possible to go above the earth’s atmosphere and observe X-ray and gamma ray radiation, the marks of the hot and violent Universe.
+But it's not only light that can give us information about the cosmos.
 Neutrinos and cosmic rays also provide vital information.

-Voyage to Distant Worlds A tour of the planets in our solar system.
+A tour of the planets in our solar system.
 Discover facts you never knew about our neighboring worlds.
 An original show produced by the Casper Planetarium.

 Run Time: 38 minutes Recommended for ages 10 and up